hyunp2/ghp_mof/README.md

 - Open babel
 - GPU with CUDA support

-A list of python packages may be installed using the command:
+A list of python packages that may be installed using the command:
 ```
 pip install -r requirements.txt
 ```